 This award goes to the organization that uses Slack to provide a higher level of white-glove service and inspire customers to become advocates.

-A direct-to-consumer health insurance company, Oscar Health is receiving the Customer Service Award for using Slack to pioneer virtual health services and offer its 420,000 members the ultimate customer concierge experience—both before and during the pandemic.
+A direct-to-consumer health insurance company, Oscar Health is receiving the Customer Service Award for using Slack to pioneer digital health services and offer its 420,000 members the ultimate customer concierge experience—both before and during the pandemic.

 Oscar Health members are not only satisfied with the platform; they’re also satisfied with the service: Oscar’s Net Promoter Score is 36, compared with an industry average of –4 among insurers and 12 for Affordable Care Act providers.